Community Development Block Grant – Coronavirus Funds (CDBG-CV)

 The first $7.7 million CDBG-CV1 allocation is granted to CDBG nonentitlement city and county governments (cities with less than 50,000 population and not part of a CDBG entitlement urban county CDBG program; and counties with less than 200,000 in population excluding entitlement cities).

 The second $23 million CDBG-CV2 allocation is granted for eligible, CDBG entitlement and nonentitlement city and county government, and state activities based on COVID-19 factors prioritized by HUD, state and local governments.
-Additional details will be added as further guidance is provided by HUD.
+Additional details will be added here once the Action Plan Amendment for this CDBG-CV2 allocation is approved by HUD.

 CDBG-CV1 grants fund local public services and microenterprise assistance programs; and public health, emergency response, or temporary housing facilities that address COVID-19 impacts, and grant administration.
 Here is the CDBG-CV1 Eligible Activities Guide (PDF).
 CDBG funded activities must benefit low- and moderate-income persons or meet the CDBG urgent need national objective criteria.